Tjatse/req-fast/README.md

 # req-fast

 This module is designed to be the fast, lightweight way to fetch the web content(HTML stream) from specific server. it supports:
-- Auto-redirect
+- Follow redirects
-- Automatic decode content(avoid messy codes)
+- Automatic decoding content encodings(avoid messy codes, especially Chinese)
-- Cookie
+- Cookies
-- Gzip(automatic decompress)
+- Gzip/Inflate encoding(automatic decompress)
 - Proxy

 ## Installation